MrWinRock/infoxp-app/docs/chat_api_routes.md

   - Spawns `bun src/mcp/server.ts` with env `{ MONGODB_URI, TAVILY_API_KEY }`.
   - Exposes `client.callTool({ name, arguments })` used by the chat controller.

-- The `toolName` and `toolArgs` fields in `/api/chat` request directly trigger an MCP tool call from the API.
+- The `toolName` and `toolArgs` fields in `/api/chat` requests directly trigger an MCP tool call from the API.

 ### MCP Server and Tools